 - The instructional style is interactive and highly participative.
 It will involve a blend of informal lecture and case study presentation and discussion, including small group and plenary discussion.
 Your contribution to the learning of others is a significant element of the course. - Our learning of HRM will be enhanced by student presentations on HRM case studies.
-As well, each student will take a lead role and act as a discussant for one other case study during the course.
+As well, each student will take a lead role and act as a discussant for an additional case study.
 All students are encouraged and expected to participate in class analysis and discussion of all case studies. - It is expected that students will complete the assigned readings, including case studies, prior to each class so that we may then discuss concepts and applications. - The case method (business case analysis) will be used in this course.
 I hope it will strengthen your analytical skills and help you apply key learning points from the readings.
 The case study guidelines, plus the Learning With Cases text, will help you develop your analysis.
-I will also review expectations during our first class, and in advance with students doing a case analysis for our first class. - The use in class of laptops, BlackBerries/PDAs, cell phones and other electronic aids may interfere with classroom learning and be inappropriate (playing games, surfing, emailing, texting, doing homework, etc.), distracting, inconsiderate or offensive.
-Their use is discouraged and students are expected to use their laptops responsibly.
-If their use interrupts, disrupts or interferes with class learning (presentations, discussions, lectures and concentration), students will be asked to stop using these devices and it may affect your mark for contribution to learning.
+I will also review expectations during our first class, and in advance with students doing a case analysis for our first class. - In our course students are expected to use laptops and other electronic equipment responsibly.
+The use in class of laptops, BlackBerries, cell phones and other electronic aids may interfere with classroom learning and be inappropriate (playing games, surfing, emailing, texting, engaging in social media, doing homework, etc.), distracting, inconsiderate or offensive.
+Consequently, their use is discouraged.
+If their use interrupts, disrupts or interferes with class learning (presentations, discussions, lectures and concentration), students will be asked to stop using these devices, and it may affect the student's mark for contribution to learning.
+Students must have a good reason to use laptops and other electronic equipment in class, and must request permission from me during my office hours or through email.